-Over-site development for complementary uses will be able to be fully integrated with Metro Tunnel at the two CBD stations, while opportunities for future redevelopment will be protected at the other precincts.
+Over-site development for complementary uses will be able to be fully integrated with Melbourne Metro at the two CBD stations, while opportunities for future redevelopment will be protected at the other precincts.

 - 1. Maximise opportunities for land use and transport integration. - 2.
 Capitalise on the investment in the new rail network and meet the increasing demand for well-located residential, commercial, retail, community and institutional activities. - 3.
 Contribute to the economic vitality through appropriate land use outcomes. - 4.
 Consider the future development potential of adjacent land and make provision for these opportunities. - 5.
-Support activation of the public realm by incorporating appropriate uses above, within and near stations. - 6.
-Maximise opportunities for expansion and improvement of public open spaces. - 7.
-Consider integrating above ground structures into over site developments to minimise encumbrances on nearby streets and public spaces due to aboveground Metro Tunnel infrastructure.
+Support activation of the public realm by incorporating appropriate uses above, within and near stations.

 - 1. Avoid limiting future redevelopment potential of residual properties acquired for the project at the Western Portal and Eastern Portal. - 2.
 Consider future precinct-wide redevelopment at Arden, as well as over-site development of the station. - 3.
 Permit adjoining and potential over-site development at station entries within the University of Melbourne, either in parallel with the project or at a future date. - 4.
-Permanent infrastructure should be located outside public spaces, utilising or expanding future over-site development to accommodate above ground services such as vents and emergency accesses wherever possible. - 5.
-Development plans for station infrastructure should consider, and integrate with, over-site development to provide for coordinated design outcomes. - 6.
-Consolidate infrastructure within over-site developments so as to minimise impacts on the public realm, including: - minimise above ground infrastructure in the public realm. - minimise constraints on surface features and uses in the public realm due to underground infrastructure.

-- 7. Integrate redevelopment for complementary uses with the station entries in the CBD, including: - over-site development of properties acquired at the La Trobe-Little La Trobe Sub-Precinct and the Cocker Alley Sub-Precinct - redevelopment of the City Square underground car park - reconstruction of the eastern and western shards in Federation Square. - 8.
-Not preclude possible future bridging across, decking over or development above rail cuttings at South Yarra.
+Integrate redevelopment for complementary uses with the station entries in the CBD, including: - over-site development of properties acquired at the La Trobe-Little La Trobe Sub-Precinct and the Cocker Alley Sub-Precinct - redevelopment of the City Square underground car park - reconstruction of the eastern and western shards in Federation Square.